Tueftler-py/micropython-rp2040-joystick/README.md

 # Micropython RP2040 Joystick Library

 This is a lightweight and efficient joystick library for Micropython on RP2040-based boards.
 It supports analog joystick input with calibration, button reading, and asynchronous input detection.
+This library was developed for the RP2040 but may work on other Micropython boards if you adapt the pin assignments.

 ## Features

-- Automatic joystick calibration with easy interactive setup
+- Automatic joystick calibration with easy interactive setup (just calibrate in the position your joystick is mounted, even if it's rotated.
+The library will handle it.)
 - Analog input reading with smoothing (averaging samples)
 - Direction detection with percentage-based sensitivity
 - Button press detection